ZoraidaVallejo/email/README.md

 ----------- | -----------
 `dist/` | Place where the compiled HTML with inlined CSS file and optimized images will be saved each time you build them.
 `grunt/` | Contains all the Grunt modules. **DO NOT TOUCH IT unless you know what you are doing**.
-`log/` | Folder where the previous email templates are stored in a zip file.
+`log/` | Folder where the previous email templates are stored in zip files.
 `preview/` | All files related to the preview window where you see a *preview* of your work.
 `src/` | Main folder where the source files of the email template are stored.
 `css/scss/modules/` | [More info](#css-modules).